GraphicDThanh/GraphicDThanh.github.io/docs/index.markdown

 ![](/assets/images/2022/12/2022-12-logo-blog-with-slogan.webp)

-[BeautyOnCode](https://graphicdthanh.github.io/) is a "little garden online" exploring the programming world.
+Welcome to a 'little garden' where we plant seeds of knowledge in the programming world.